 The Surgery Department at Veterinary Specialty Center (VSC) offers a variety of surgical solutions to treat your pet including soft tissue, neurologic, laparoscopic, and oncologic surgical procedures along with interventional radiology techniques.
 The most advanced digital imaging (CT and MRI) and anesthesia monitoring are utilized for comprehensive, high-quality care.
 Our board-certified anesthesiologists guide anesthetic protocol development to minimize patient risk.
 The moment your pet enters our hospital for surgery, they receive 24-hour personalized care from diagnosis to discharge.

-Initial consultation – Your surgical appointment will start with a consultation, which includes an examination of your pet, review of all information sent by your primary care veterinarian and discussion of the pertinent history.
-Your surgeon will discuss your pet’s condition, all treatment options and prognosis.
+Your surgical appointment will start with a consultation, which includes an examination of your pet, a review of all information sent by your primary care veterinarian, and a discussion of the pertinent history.
+Your surgeon will discuss your pet’s condition, all treatment options, and prognosis.
 Prior to any treatment, a patient care plan with an estimate of cost will be provided based on this discussion.
 We understand that each pet is unique and we will work with you to find the best treatment option for your pet and family situation.
-During this time you will have an opportunity to ask questions about the benefits and risks of the procedure, follow-up and expected outcome.
+During this time you will have an opportunity to ask questions about the benefits and risks of the procedure, follow-up, and expected outcome.

-Fasting instructions – Your pet needs to have an empty stomach before undergoing anesthesia to prevent regurgitation during the procedure, which can cause serious complications.
+Your pet needs to have an empty stomach before undergoing anesthesia to prevent regurgitation during the procedure, which can cause serious complications.
 Please feed your pet a normal dinner but NO FOOD 12 hours prior to your appointment and NO WATER 4 hours prior.
-This helps ensure the safest procedure possible for your pet.
+This helps to ensure the safest procedure possible for your pet.

 Pediatric patients (less than 6 months of age) should not be fasted for more than 6 hours.
-Diabetic patients need to fast 12 hours prior to your appointment and receive half their insulin dose with no food the morning of the appointment.
+Diabetic patients need to fast 12 hours prior to their appointment and receive half their insulin dose with no food the morning of the appointment.
 Please bring your pet’s insulin in its regular bottle.
 For both pediatric and diabetic patients no water 4 hours prior to the appointment.

 Our operating rooms are equipped with the latest anesthesia equipment allowing us to closely monitor patients and make appropriate decisions during surgery.
 Most patients require overnight hospitalization after their surgical procedure.
 We are staffed around the clock to ensure that your pet’s recovery and pain levels are monitored and immediately addressed as needed.

-Procedure times – Procedures are performed throughout the day and into the evening.
-The starting times are determined based upon multiple factors including case’s urgency, required diagnostics and equipment availability.
+Procedures are performed throughout the day and into the evening.
+The starting times are determined based upon multiple factors including the case’s urgency, required diagnostics, and equipment availability.
 The first procedure will begin after the surgeon is finished seeing appointments.
 A member of our staff will notify you when surgery is about to begin and the surgeon will call with an update of your pet’s progress once the procedure is finished.
 If you have concerns, you can call for an update at any time.

-Prescription refills -To allow our staff to provide the in-depth care necessary for our patients, we require 24 hours’ notice for prescription refills.
+To allow our staff to provide the in-depth care necessary for our patients, we require 24 hours notice for prescription refills.
 There is a $25 fee for refills requested outside of the regular Surgery Department’s hours Monday through Friday from 9 am-5 pm.
 Per FDA regulations, dispensed medications may not be returned to VSC (CPG sec.
 460.300).